 and counselors so she can continue advocating for people with differing abilities and educate others.”

-Camp Sp’Arc offers volunteer opportunities for those age 14 and older; volunteers, or “buddies,” are matched with campers so they may
+Camp Sp’Arc offers volunteer free grammar check opportunities for those age 14 and older; volunteers, or “buddies,” are matched with campers so they may

 participate in activities and build friendships.
 The camp is also equipped to accommodate children with behavior challenges who

 require medication throughout the day; trained professionals from The Arc NCR will be on-site to administer.